ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Gravitor/3rd Level/Levitate.md

 - **Duration**:
 	- 10 turns.
 - **Effects**:
-	- For the duration of the psycast you are able to fly.
+	- You create a field of controlled gravity around you.
+For the duration of the psycast you are able to fly.
 Your flying speed is your movement speed + 10ft.
 	- If you are already able to fly, you double your flying speed for the duration of the psycast.
 - **Upcasting:**
 	- You cannot upcast this psycast.